punxaphil/maxi-media-player/README.md

   volumes: mdi:volume-high
 mediaTitleRegexToReplace: '.wav?.*' # Regex pattern to replace parts of the media title
 mediaTitleReplacement: ' radio' # Replacement for the media title regex pattern
+inverseGroupMuteState: true # default is false, which means that only if all players are muted, mute icon shows as 'muted'.
+If set to true, mute icon will show as 'muted' if any player is muted.

 # groups specific
 groupsTitle: ''